 Such overfunded whole life insurance policies and universal life insurance policies (excluding VULs) also work well for anyone who wants a chance to realize returns equal to some portion of the upside of the stock market without the downside risk.

-This scenario may apply to executives at public companies or other investors who have a significant amount of money at risk in the stock market.
+This scenario may apply to executives at public companies or other investors who have a significant amount of money at risk in the stock market and desire to have asset protection in high volatility stock market years.

-The ability to pull living benefits from an OLI policy makes such plans an effective way to help protect your current income while setting aside funds that can provide you with additional income in retirement.
+The ability to pull living benefits from onverfunded life insurance makes such plans an effective way to help protect your current income while setting aside funds that can provide you with additional retirement income.

 Overfunded Life Insurance Example: Jim Harbaugh

-An example of how OLI can be used to provide tax-advantaged income along with a death benefit payout for a person’s beneficiaries comes from the contract signed by Jim Harbaugh which, using figures compiled by USA Today, made him the highest-paid college football coach in the country.
+An example of how overfunded life insurance can be used to provide tax-advantaged income along with a death benefit payout for a personโs beneficiaries comes from the contract signed by Jim Harbaugh which, using figures compiled by USA Today, made him the highest-paid college football coach in the country.

-The split-dollar agreement specifies that the University of Michigan will pay a total of $14 million in loan advances, in seven payments of $2 million each, into the life insurance policy.
+The split-dollar agreement specifies that the University of Michigan will pay a total of $14 million in loan advances, in seven payments of $2 million each, into the overfunded cash value life insurance policy.

-Establishing such a policy means that Harbaugh will not need to repay the policy loan prior to his death, at which point the coach’s beneficiaries will get the remaining death benefit.
+Establishing such an overfunded policy means that Harbaugh will not need to repay the policy loan prior to his death, at which point the coachโs beneficiaries will get the remaining death benefit.

 Conclusion

-There are few, if any, savings vehicles that offer the benefits of life insurance.
-If you are looking for a safe bucket for your assets or desire to “become your own banker” using life insurance, then overfunding a cash value life insurance policy is an amazing vehicle to help you achieve financial independence and security.
+There are few, if any, savings vehicles that offer the benefits of overfunded life insurance.
+If you are looking for a safe bucket for your assets, an alternative income in retirement, or desire to “become your own banker” using life insurance, then an overfunded cash value life insurance policy is an amazing vehicle to help you achieve financial independence and security.

 Hi